-The first order of business for pedestrians or bicyclists injured in vehicle accidents is to seek immediate medical attention when appropriate.
+The first order of business for pedestrians or bicyclists injured in accidents is to seek immediate medical attention when appropriate.
 Determining fault in an intersection accident can often be challenging and may be a point of contention regardless of whether a citation was issued to one of the parties.
-For this reason, it is important to consult with a local personal injury lawyer who has the resources and knowledge to determine fault in the accident.
+For this reason, it is important to consult with a lawyer who has the resources and knowledge to determine fault in the accident.
 A driver may have legal responsibility in a crash when he or she demonstrates a failure to maintain reasonable care for others on the road.
 Even somewhat minor issues like failing to use a turn signal or exceeding proper speeds based on the conditions can be factors in apportioning negligence.

 Comparative Fault & Contributory Negligence

-Auto accident injury cases are largely based on establishing that a party was negligent, that the negligent action resulted in injuries, and thus the plaintiff is entitled to pursue recovery for damages.
+Auto accident claims are largely based on establishing that a party was negligent, that the negligent action resulted in injuries, and thus the plaintiff is entitled to pursue recovery for damages.
 Colorado is a state that recognizes a theory of modified comparative negligence, meaning that a plaintiff may still recover as long as his or her allocation of negligence is less than 50%.
 Another term heard in this realm is contributory negligence, which can be thought of as meaning that the plaintiff “contributed” to the injury.
 In Colorado, if a plaintiff was found to have contributed 10% in causing the accident, he or she is only eligible to recover 90% of any monetary award.

 Key Findings: Bicycle Accidents